zabhitak/sPAMMER/README.md

 ## Challenges

-1. Input list is not allowed in xgbost, so make it as dataframe.
+1. Input list is not allowed in classification, so make it as dataframe.
 2. Hyperparameter for different cross validations.
 3. Deploying on heroku using flask.